mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 }
 ```

-The demo below shows only aggregate the groups.
+The demo below only aggregates the director groups.

 {{"demo": "AggregationIsGroupAggregated.js", "bg": "inline"}}